krzysztoftalar/portfolio-website/README.md

 - require status checks to pass before merging: Infrastructure Deployment and Application Deployment.

-After successfully deploying the SPA application to the preview environment, the developer can test the website and approve the pull request, which triggers the same deployment process as before, but this time to the production environment.
+After successfully deploying the SPA application to the preview environment, the developer can test the website and merge the pull request, which triggers:
+- the same deployment process as before, but this time to the production environment,
+- remove the temporary (preview) environment.

 ### Application Deployment configuration